UbiquityRobotics/breadcrumb_learn/ConveyorBot/shell_tower/shell_tower_assembly.md

     ![Charging Cover](charging_cover.png)

-8. Use **6xM6x15mm Cap Socket screws** from TOWER zip bag to mount the tower and the shell to the robot.
+8. Use **6xM6x12mm Button Socket screws** from zip bag to mount the tower and the shell to the robot.

     ![Tower to Shell Mount](mount_tower_to_shell.png)

-    You can use **4xM5x15mm Cap Socket screws** to mount the angle shelf holder and **10xM5x15mm button socket screws** to mount the two shelves.
+    You can use **4xM6x12mm Button Socket screws** to mount the angle shelf holder and **10xM6x12mm Button socket screws** to mount the two shelves.

     ![Shelves Mount](shelves_mount.png)